-The Bhutan for Life (BFL) project aims to ensure a robust network of protected areas and biological corridors that secures human well-being, biodiversity conservation and increase climate resilience in Bhutan.
-The project provides a 14-year financial bridge that allows for immediate improvement in the management of Bhutan's protected areas for climate resilience and the prompt delivery of mitigation, adaptation and biodiversity gains, while the country gradually ratchets up its own financing resources.
+The Bhutan for Life (BFL) project aims to ensure a robust network of Protected Areas (PAs) and Biological Corridors (BCs) that secure human well-being, biodiversity conservation and increase climate resilience in Bhutan.
+The project shall sustain for 14-years, in this duration an immediate improvement to the management of Bhutan's protected areas for climate resilience and biodiversity gains are sought.
+Meanwhile the country would gradually ratchet up its own financing resources.

-- BFL seeks to achieve the following objectives: - Help Bhutan remain carbon neutral by increasing forest and vegetative cover within the Protected Area System; - Enhance the socio-economic well being of communities in and around the vicinity of the PAs through climate-informed natural resources management; - Maintain stable, thriving and diverse populations of key species contributing toward national and global biodiversity goals; - Strengthen organizational, institutional and financial capacity for effective management of PAs.
+BFL seeks to achieve the following objectives:

+- Help Bhutan remain carbon neutral by increasing forest and vegetative cover within the Protected Area System; - Enhance the socio-economic wellbeing of communities in the vicinity of the PAS through climate-informed natural resources management; - Maintain stable, thriving, and diverse populations of key species contributing toward national and global biodiversity goals; and - Strengthen organizational, institutional, and financial capacity for effective management of PAS.
 BFL includes five components that reflect these goals, divided into 16 milestones (or outputs) and over 80 detailed activities.

-(B) Scope of ESMP
+1.2 Scope of ESMP

-The preparation of this Environmental and Social Management Plan (ESMP) was required in order to manage the environmental and social impacts through and specific mitigation actions required to implement the project in accordance with the requirements of WWF's Social Safeguards Integrated Policies and Procedures (SIPP), the project's Environmental and Social Management Framework (ESMF), and applicable national legislation and regulations.
+The preparation of this Environmental and Social Management Plan (ESMP) was deemed necessary in order to manage the environmental and social impacts.
+The mitigation actions required to implement the project was in accordance with the requirements of WWF's Social Safeguards Integrated Policies and Procedures (SIPP), the project's Environmental and Social Management Framework (ESMF), and the applicable national legislation and regulations.

-The ESMP provides an overview of the environmental and social baseline conditions on the routes of the proposed second segment of the project summarizes the potential impacts associated with the proposed activities and sets out the management measures required to mitigate any potential negative impacts.
+The ESMP provides an overview of the environmental and social baseline conditions on the routes of the proposed second segment of the project, summarizes the potential impacts associated with the proposed activities and sets out the management measures required to mitigate any potential negative impacts.